hular369/client-management-system/README.md

 ---

 ### API documentation
-- api_doc.json file is in the root of the project, which can be studied to learn all about the API endpoints.
+- api_doc.json file is in the root of the project, which can be studied to learn about all the available API endpoints.

 ---